nlindner/Nicole_Miscellaneous/User (Sublime Text)/readme.md

 	Preferences.sublime-settings
 	- My preferred settings.
-	- Add "SQL" to "ignored_packages" if you want to install my Packages/User/SQL package instead.
+	- Add "SQL" to "ignored_packages" if you want to install my [SQL Server](https://github.com/nlindner/SQL-Server_sublime-syntax) instead.
-	- To get some additional SAS syntax/keyword highlighting, add  "color_scheme": "Packages/User/SublimeColors Solarized Light Customized.tmTheme",
+	- To get some additional SAS syntax/keyword highlighting, use the Light Color Scheme here

 	bh_core.sublime-settings
 	- Dependent on:	BracketHighlighter package
 	- My user settings.
-If you have your own, then at minimum, need to add "sas_mac" to your user_brackets section.
+If you have your own, then you can add whichever items within the user_brackets look useful.

 	Batch File.sublime-settings
 	- Installed so that SOME syntax highlighting will be applied to *.cmd files